The big lesson from the Bezos hack: Anyone can be a target

 WhatsApp, owned by Facebook, is generally considered a secure way of trading private online messages due to the fact that it scrambles messages and calls with encryption so that only senders and recipients can understand them.
 What many people may not have realized is that it, like almost any messaging service, can act as a conduit for malware.

 That encryption, however, is no help if a trusted contact finds a way to use that connection to break into the phone's operating system.
-In fact, an infected attachment can't be detected by security software while it's encrypted .
+In fact, an infected attachment can't be detected by security software while it's encrypted, and apps like WhatsApp don't scan for malware even once files are decrypted.

 WhatsApp users can disable the automatic downloading of photos, videos and other media, which happens by default unless the user takes action.